NyerhovwoOnitcha/terraform-aws-19/Journal/project19.md

 ## Further Tinkering
 After creating your ami's with packer and feeding the amis to your infrastructure the target health checks will fail, this is cos even though the instances where created i.e the listeners, they still have not been configured, for the reverse proyy instance nginx has not been installed and thus /healthstatus has not been configured, same with the webservers where apache has not been installed and /healthstatus has not been configured.

-To solve this since our infrastucture already spins up the target, comment out:
+To solve this since our infrastucture already spins up the instances and add them to the target groups and as listeners, we will deregister them as targets and listeners, configure them using ansible and register them bac as targets:
     - Remove the instances as a listener for the loadbalancers i.e you created listeners for nginx target group and both webservers target groups which the instances, remove them.

     - The autoscaling groups is attached to the loadbalancer so comment out the autoscaling group for nginx, wordpress and tooling